Ares-Developers/Ares-docs/_sources/new/carryalls.txt

   .. note:: Units infected with a Parasite (Terror Drone/Squid) cannot be picked
     up.

+.. note:: For the Carryall to work it must have :tag:`AirportBound=no` and no
+  \ :tag:`Dock=` set, otherwise they will be unable to pick up units.

 .. note:: By default, carryalls can pick up vessels, which are :type:`UnitTypes` with :tag:`Naval=yes` set, but they cannot be placed back on water again.
 If a ship is placed on ground, it will explode and take the carryall with it.
 To